Jesse Ventura: Political positions as governor

-Criticisms of tenure as governor
+Assessment and criticism

-After the legislature refused to increase spending for security, Ventura attracted criticism when he decided not to live in the governor's mansion during his tenure, choosing instead to shut it down and stay at his home in Maple Grove.
+After the legislature refused to increase spending for security, Ventura attracted criticism when he decided not to live in the Minnesota Governor's Residence during his tenure, choosing instead to shut it down and stay at his home in Maple Grove.

 In 1999, a group of disgruntled citizens petitioned to recall Governor Ventura, alleging, among other things, that "the use of state security personnel to protect the governor on a book promotion tour constituted illegal use of state property for personal gain."
-The proposed petition was dismissed by order of the Chief Justice of the Supreme Court of Minnesota.
+The proposed petition was dismissed by order of the Chief Justice of the Minnesota Supreme Court.
 Under Minnesota law, the Chief Justice must review recall petitions for legal sufficiency, and, upon such review, the Chief Justice determined that it did not allege the commission of any act that violated Minnesota law.
 Ventura sought attorney's fees as a sanction for the filing of a frivolous petition for recall, but that request was denied on the ground that there was no statutory authority for such an award.

 Ventura was also criticized for mishandling the Minnesota state budget, with Minnesota state economist Tom Stinson noting that the statewide capital gain fell from $9 billion to $4 billion between 2000 and 2001.
 Ventura had vetoed this budget, but the state legislature overrode him.
 This deficit received national attention, for instance making a 10-question interview by Time journalist Matthew Cooper with Ventura.
 When Ventura left office in 2003, Minnesota had a $4.2 billion budget deficit, compared to the $3 billion budget surplus when Ventura took office in 1999.

 During his tenure as governor, Ventura drew frequent fire from the Twin Cities press.
-He called reporters "media jackals," with the label "Official Jackal" even appearing on the press passes required to enter his press area.
-Shortly after Ventura's election as governor, author and humorist Garrison Keillor wrote a satirical book about him, Me: Jimmy (Big Boy) Valente, depicting a self-aggrandizing former "Navy W.A.L.R.U.S.
+He called reporters "media jackals", with the label "Official Jackal" even appearing on the press passes required to enter his press area.
+Shortly after Ventura was elected, author and humorist Garrison Keillor wrote a satirical book about him, Me: Jimmy (Big Boy) Valente, depicting a self-aggrandizing former "Navy W.A.L.R.U.S.
 (Water Air Land Rising Up Suddenly)" turned professional wrestler turned politician.
-Ventura initially responded angrily to the satire, but later said Keillor "makes Minnesota proud".
+Ventura initially responded angrily to the book, but later said Keillor "makes Minnesota proud".
 During his term, Ventura appeared on the Late Show with David Letterman, in which he responded controversially to the following question: "So which is the better city of the Twin Cities, Minneapolis or St. Paul?".
 Ventura responded, "Minneapolis.
 Those streets in St. Paul must have been designed by drunken Irishmen".
 He later apologized for the remark, saying it was not intended to be taken seriously.

-Ventura's approval rating got as high as 73 percent in July 1999, but by the end of his term it had fallen to 40 percent.
+Ventura's approval rating peaked at 73% in July 1999.
+By the end of his term it had fallen to 40%.